shai-tan1/JU-Simulator-2/README.md

 Play in your browser
-You can play the web version right here: https://shai-tan1.github.io/JU-Simulator-2/
+You can play the web version right here: https://shai-tan1.github.io/JU-Simulator-2/ wait for 2 minutes, it takes time for the first time

 What's the game about?
 You basically just walk around and try to keep your stats in check.
 The UI on the top left shows how you're doing: